GT-RAIL/isolation_cyoa/README.md

 If we have the time, we should, in this order:

+1. Add Redis as the storage for auth sessions
 1. Write some unit tests for the Django code
 1. Create a JS / CSS build and compule system